thisisthebestuser/JellyBully-Hider/README.md

 5. Open YouTube with an adblocker and try to watch a video.
 6. You're done.

+> [!IMPORTANT]
+> This does not fix the buffering issue.
+If you want a script, or an extension that fully removes both this message and the buffering, search up.

+> [!NOTE]
-NOTE: Chromium-based browsers (such as Chrome, Edge) might nag you with the message "Disable developer mode extensions".
-Just ignore that.
-Also, this extension **DOESN'T** fix the delay start issue.
+> Chromium-based browsers (such as Chrome, Edge) might pop up this message: "Disable developer mode extensions" upon startup.

 If it is not working, create a new issue.